ds-04/cobbler_deploy/README.md

 - repos - add or amend repos.
 Here, amend will likely be a new rpm-list.
 - systems - add or amend systems, will not remove systems

+# Preparing your inventory

+The role makes use of ansible `groups['all']` to find all of your inventory hosts.

+For an inventory entry, these variables need to be present:

+`hostname.aa.bb ansible_host=192.168.0.2 Cobbler_mac=00:11:22:33:44:55`

+If you want to override the default profile then supply one like this:

+`hostname.aa.bb ansible_host=192.168.0.2 Cobbler_mac=00:11:22:33:44:55 Cobbler_profile=Alma-84-minimal-x86_64`

 # Setting up the role